Zhimin-C/Multiview-MAE/README.md

 This is the official repository for the paper: Point Cloud Self-supervised Learning via 3D to Multi-view Masked Autoencoder.

-Codes will be released soon.
+Codes will be released after acceptence.

 ## Cite